-Speaking of the word "best"--be careful with "amazing" too.
+Be careful with "amazing" too.
 It's much better to skip such hyperbolic words and just describe what makes it so special.
-I could say "this is the best app ever" or I could say "this is the only app that can read your mind."
+I could say "This is the best app ever" or I could say "This is the only app that can read your mind."

 This is another throwaway word.
-If I say "statistically, our customer service is amazing" I'm really wasting your time.
+If I say "Statistically, our customer service is amazing," I'm really wasting your time.
 I haven't said anything.
 It's better to just give the stat.
-When an email starts out with a stat like "70 percent of millennials don't watch broadcast television," I pay attention.
+When an email starts out with a stat, like "Seventy percent of Millennials don't watch broadcast television," I pay attention.

-You know how someone might send you a message and say they want to formally introduce themselves?
+You know how someone might send you a message to "formally" introduce himself?
 What does that even mean?
 The message will be followed by a tuxedo?
 There's no point in saying you are being formal--just be formal and people will notice.

 I'm guilty of using this one.
-It's a filler word, and it tends to be followed by something that is not actually that interesting.
+It tends to be followed by something that is not actually that interesting.
 Otherwise, we'd just skip the word interestingly and state the obvious.
 The trigger is supposed to help the reader.
 Instead, it slows down your prose.

-My last trigger word is maybe the most controversial for office workers.
+My last trigger word may be the most controversial for office workers.
 What does it mean to work remotely?
 If you work in Iceland, you are remote.
-But if you tell a coworker you will be working remotely, and you end up at Starbucks, that's not really the same thing.
+But if you tell a co-worker you will be working remotely, and you end up at Starbucks, that's not really the same thing.
 I suspect the word has lost all meaning in an age of mobile computing--I prefer saying I will be off-site.